Where to Stay in Boston for First-Timer Visitors

 You can get between two of the most popular neighborhoods for tourist attractions, Downtown and Beacon Hill, in 20 minutes by foot.

-These areas are also among the best place to stay in Boston for walking
+These areas are also among the best places to stay in Boston for walking

 Alternatively, if your Boston accommodation is farther out from Downtown, you can take the MBTA subway or The T, as locals call it.